leanjscom/react-width/README.md

 const SMALL = 1
 ```

 This way a component that is enhanced with withWidth can check props.width to make decissions about how the interface should be.
-For instance, in a page with 2 columns, if the screen is `LARGE` then we display the left column, if the screen is `MEDIUM` or `SMALL`, then we display the right column.
+For instance, in a page with 2 columns, if the screen is `LARGE` then we display the left column, if the screen is `MEDIUM` or `SMALL`, then we display the right column:

 ```javascript
   <Row>